stattlab/atomistic-scale-simulations/introduction/index.md

 # Introduction

-This module covers introduction to the entire course.
+This chapter covers introduction to the entire course.

+## Learning Objectives

+By the end of this chapter, you should be able to

+1. Understand ...
+2. Apply ...
+3. Code ...
+4. Explain ...

 ```{tableofcontents}
 ```